How to Guide Children’s Behaviour in a Positive Way

 Building Trust And Connection

-Guiding your child’s behavior starts with a strong foundation of trust and connection.
-When your child feels safe and understood, they’re more likely to cooperate and communicate openly.
-It’s not about being a “perfect” parent but about showing up consistently with care and attention.
+Guiding your child’s behavior starts with a strong base of trust and connection.
+When your child feels safe and understood, they can cooperate and communicate more openly.
+You don’t need to act like a “perfect” parent.
+You need to show up with care, attention, and steady follow-through.

 Be Present, Not Just Physically

-Your child knows when your body is there, but your mind is elsewhere.
-Put your phone down during conversations.
-Make eye contact and truly listen to what they’re saying—even if it’s about their favorite cartoon.
+Your child can tell when your body sits nearby but your mind sits somewhere else.
+Put your phone down during talks.
+Make eye contact and listen, even when they talk about their favourite cartoon.

-When you give them undivided attention, they feel valued.
-This simple act builds a bridge of trust that makes them more open to guidance.
-Creating screen-free family times and focusing on the quality—not just the quantity—of digital interactions are consistent with current pediatric media guidance (AAP screen time guidance).
+When you give them your full attention, they feel valued.
+This small act builds trust and makes them more open to guidance.
+The American Academy of Pediatrics encourages families to create screen-free times and focus on the quality of digital use, not only the number of minutes (AAP screen time guidance).

 Respect Their Feelings

-It’s tempting to dismiss their emotions as “not a big deal,” but to them, everything feels big.
-When they’re upset, say something like, “I see you’re really frustrated,” instead of “Calm down.”
+You may feel tempted to dismiss their emotions as “not a big deal,” but the feeling feels real to them.
+When they get upset, say, “I see you feel really frustrated,” instead of “Calm down.”

-Validating their feelings shows you care about their perspective.
-This encourages them to share with you rather than shutting down or acting out.
+Validating their feelings shows that you care about their view.
+It also helps them share with you instead of shutting down or acting out.

 Follow Through On Promises

-If you say, “We’ll go to the park after lunch,” make sure it happens.
-Broken promises can chip away at the trust you’re building.
+If you say, “We’ll go to the park after lunch,” do your best to make it happen.
+Broken promises can weaken the trust you build.

-If plans change, explain why clearly and apologize.
-Your honesty teaches them accountability and strengthens your connection.
+When plans change, explain why and apologize.
+Your honesty teaches accountability and protects your connection.

 Share A Bit Of Yourself

-Kids love hearing stories about your childhood or your favorite moments from the day.
-It makes you relatable and shows that you’re human too.
+Kids enjoy hearing stories about your childhood or your favourite moment from the day.
+These stories make you feel more real and easier to understand.

 Ask For Their Input

-Instead of telling them what to do all the time, ask for their thoughts.
-For example, if bedtime is a struggle, ask, “What do you think would make bedtime easier for you?”
+Instead of telling your child what to do every time, ask for their ideas.
+If bedtime feels hard, ask, “What do you think would make bedtime easier?”

 End Each Day With Connection

-Before they sleep, take a few moments to ask about their day.
-What made them happy?
-Was anything hard?
+Before sleep, take a few minutes to ask about your child’s day.
+Ask what made them happy and what felt hard.

 Credit: brookespublishing.com